ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 #### race

 - Generic signatures have changed.
 Do not explicitly pass generics.
-- `race` will no longer subscribe to subsequent observables if a provided source synchronously errors or completes.
+- `race` will no longer subscribe to subsequent observables if a provided source synchronously emits, errors, or completes.
 This means side effects that might have occurred during subscription in those rare cases will no longer occur.

 #### ReplaySubject